The Brand portal is one of the ways of accessing Elvis through a Web browser.

 - For users with a Basic user license the Brand portal will immediately appear.

 - For users with a Standard or Pro user license or for Super users, the Pro client appears.
 The Brand portal can then be accessed clicking the avatar and choosing 'Brand portal' from the menu.

 Make sure that users access the Brand portal by using a Web browser with which the Brand portal is compatible.
-For a full overview, see Supported Web browsers for the Elvis 6 Web Client.
+For a full overview, see Compatibility of Web browsers with Elvis.

 As for any other Elvis client, users need to be given permission to use the Brand portal and its features.
 This is done by using the tools as described in Controlling user permissions in Elvis 6.

 For the Brand portal, take note of the following:

 - Use the Capability named 'Web client' to provide users access to the Brand portal.

 - Check the list of client features in Controlling user access to clients and client features in Elvis 6 to see which apply to the Brand portal.